Green jobs

 of skilled trade workers in green jobs

-North East region
+North East ITL1 region (2022-24)

-32% of managers and directors
+32% of managers and directors,

-31% of process, plant and machine operatives
+31% of process, plant & machine operatives

 of green jobs in building and electrical work

-North East region
+North East ITL1 region (2022-24)

-14% in transport, storage and logistics
+15% in transport, storage and logistics,

 Other estimates

-There is no regular sub-national estimate of the number of people working in green and net-zero industries.
 The ONS produces an annual estimate of the size of the UK low carbon and renewable energy economy (LCREE).
 This is based on a survey of UK businesses, with those reporting activity in one or more of 17 defined sectors considered part of the LCREE.
-The latest national estimates are for 2022, but experimental, one-off estimates for 2020 have also been produced for each of the nine English statistical regions.
+The latest national estimates are for 2023, but experimental, one-off estimates for 2020 have also been produced for each of the nine English statistical regions.

 In 2020, the North East region was estimated to have had full-time equivalent LCREE employment of 7,600.
 This included employment of about 3,400 in the two sectors producing energy efficient lighting and other energy efficient products and employment of 2,100 in the nuclear sector.